 Backstory: Unpronounceable-GEEL and his twin sister Unpronounceable-GEEGEE were orphaned when their parents stayed behind during the mass exodus from the United Galaxy Alliance region of space to the Earth.
-It was implied they invented the Star Drive technology that got everyone else away before the voracious Dreggetti arrived.
+It was implied they had invented the Star Drive technology that got everyone else away before the voracious Dreggetti arrived.

-The two infant Googlimooglians (Gates' species) were not in the main ship but one of several vessel forming a convoy behind it.
+The two infant Googlimooglians (Gates' species) were not in the main ship but one of several vessels forming a convoy behind it.
 Their vessel finally reached Earth some years after the capital ship that became Blast City and were released from stasis about 15 years before the first campaign's 'present'.
 The twins were adopted by First Contact Specialist Gertrude Gates and her Exobiologist husband Godfrey Gates.
-This is how the Googlimooglians got their names, Gil and Gigi Gates.
+This is how the Googlimooglians got their Earth names, Gil and Gigi Gates.

-The rebellious Gigi was a trouble-maker and too much for the aging Gates couple to handle so she was sent to live with relatives on Mars.
+The rebellious Gigi was a trouble-maker and too much for the aging Gates couple to handle, so she was sent to live with relatives on Mars.